Éric Baudelaire

-Éric Baudelaire (born in 1973 in Salt Lake City, Utah, USA) is a Franco-American artist and filmmaker.
+Éric Baudelaire (born in 1973) is a Franco-American artist and filmmaker.

 Early life and education

-Éric Baudelaire was born in Salt Lake City.
+Éric Baudelaire was born in Salt Lake City, Utah.
 He grew up in France, returned to the United States in 1991, to attend Brown University and graduated with a degree in political science.

 Work

 Éric Baudelaire worked at the Harvard Kennedy School conducting research for Philip Zelikow's book The Kennedy Tapes, Inside The White House During The Cuban Missile Crisis.
 In 2000, a research trip to three unrecognized states in the Caucasus with Dr. Dov Lynch of King's College London marked Baudelaire's shift from social science to the visual arts field.
 In the course of further journeys to Abkhazia, a de facto state that seceded from Georgia after the breakup of the Soviet Union, Baudelaire developed a practice as a photographer, and published the book États Imaginés (Imagined States) in 2005.

 While in residency at the French Villa Kujoyama in Kyoto in 2008, Baudelaire made two short films, [sic] and The Makes that were both selected to the International Rotterdam Film Festival.
 In Japan, he also began to work on his first feature film, The Anabasis of May and Fusako Shigenobu, Masao Adachi and 27 Years without Images, in which the story of the Japanese Red Army is recounted as an Anabasis, an uncertain wandering into the unknown that eventually becomes a journey home.
 The story is told through the voice of May Shigenobu, daughter of the founder of the Japanese Red Army, who lived a clandestine life in Lebanon until the age of 27, and Masao Adachi, a Japanese experimental film director who joined the Japanese Red Army in Beirut.
 The film puts into practice the "landscape theory" (fûkeiron in Japanese) developed by Masao Adachi, which proposes to turn the camera not towards the subject of the film but towards the landscapes in which the subject has lived.
 The film premiered at FID Marseille film festival.

 The collaboration between Baudelaire and Masao Adachi gave way to a second film, The Ugly One, in 2013, based on a screenplay Baudelaire commissioned from Adachi.
 Adachi, who is forbidden from leaving Japan, sent a few pages of the script to Baudelaire, in Beirut, each morning of the film shoot.
 The film premiered in competition at the Locarno Film Festival and was shown as an installation at the 2014 Yokohama Triennial.

 Baudelaire returned to Abkhazia in 2014, for his third feature, Letters to Max.
 The film is based on a correspondence with former Abkhaz Foreign Minister Maxim Gvinjia, to whom Baudelaire sent a series of letters from Paris to test whether the French postal system would deliver mail to a state it doesn't recognize.
 Gvinjia received many of the letters, and responded with voice recordings that became the voiceover for the film.